Franco López (Uruguayan footballer): Cerro

 In January 2017, López transferred to fellow top-flight club Cerro.
 On 14 May, his team won 3–2 at Peñarol to end that team's unbeaten season in the 14th game; he was sent off in added time after coming on as a late substitute.

 López scored on his continental debut on 7 March 2018, opening a 2–0 win over Peru's Sport Rosario in the Copa Sudamericana first stage second leg.
 He scored six goals in the domestic season, including two on 13 May in a 2–2 home draw with Nacional.

 Racing Club and Progreso

 Following Cerro's relegation, López signed for Racing Club de Montevideo ahead of the 2021 Uruguayan Segunda División season.

 The next season he transferred to Progreso in the same league, contributing 14 goals to their promotion as runners-up in 2023.
 This included a hat-trick on 10 March in a 5–0 home win over Atenas in the second game of the season.

 Deportes Tolima

 After scoring 10 goals in 17 games for Progreso, making him the second highest scorer by that point in the Uruguayan Primera División, López transferred to Deportes Tolima in the Colombian Categoría Primera A in June 2024.

 Unión La Calera

 In January 2025, López moved to Chile and joined Unión La Calera.

+Back to Uruguay

+Back to Uruguay in the second half of 2025, López joined Progreso.
+Following Progreso, he signed with Cerro Largo, but he ended his contract and switched to Paysandú in January 2026.